 There is a growing network of dozens of small groups all over Suffolk, meeting in homes, pubs, offices, schools amongst other places.
 These are new worshipping communities that work alongside more traditional ways of doing church.

 Lightwave | Weblink

 In every community throughout the county

 The role of the Church of England in Suffolk is to support a Christian lifestyle in all of us for the benefit of all.
-With 443 parish churches throughout the county and a Cathedral our presence is in every community.
+With 443 parishes and 480 churches throughout the county and a Cathedral, our presence is in every community.